Euphrates in the Bible

 Verse ConceptsDeparturesTen AnimalsGiving Good Things

-Then he fled with all that he had, and arose and crossed the Euphrates and set his face toward the hill country of Gilead.
+He fled with all his possessions, crossed the Euphrates, and headed for the hill country of Gilead.

 Verse ConceptsHillsRiver CrossingsRiver Tigris

-And Samlah died, and Shaul from Rehoboth [on] the Euphrates reigned in his place.
+Then Samlah died, and Shaul of Rehoboth on the river [Euphrates] reigned as his successor.

 Verse ConceptsForeign KingsRulers Of Edom